-Schools and community groups throughout the greater Seattle area have welcomed the PAWS Humane Education Program.
+Schools and community groups throughout the greater Seattle area have welcomed the PAWS Education Program.
 Developed by a committee of Puget Sound educators, it is continually revised with the help of local teachers.

-Kids Who Care is PAWS' primary humane education program.
+Kids Who Care is PAWS' unique education program.
 It is a six-week, in-depth course taught in elementary schools that covers a range of topics from positive, safe interactions with dogs and cats to developing a greater understanding of wildlife and farm animals.
 Learn more about PAWS’ Kids Who Care and other group and classroom programs.